Why NZ Olive Leaf Is a Heart Health Powerhouse

-Everyone knows about the benefits of olive oil in the heart-healthy Mediterranean diet.
-Well, it turns out New Zealand olive tree leaves have the same polyphenolic active compounds as extra virgin olive oil, in even higher amounts!
-(1), (2).
-One of these compounds, oleuropein, is particularly effective at protecting the heart.
+Most people are familiar with the heart-health benefits of olive oil as part of the Mediterranean diet.
+What’s less well known is that New Zealand olive tree leaves contain the same polyphenolic compounds as extra virgin olive oil — in even higher concentrations (1), (2).

-How does oleuropein help the heart exactly?
+How does oleuropein help the heart?

 What’s the take-home message?

-There is some pretty chunky science supporting the benefits of olive leaf polyphenols for heart health, and the literature is growing every day.
-We chose to include a potent olive leaf powder made right here in New Zealand to complement Ovitage, the world’s most complete collagen in Everee #5. to support your heart health by helping provide cardioprotection and reduce the effect of cholesterol.
-How good does that sound?
+There is strong and growing scientific evidence supporting the role of olive leaf polyphenols in heart health.
+That’s why we chose to include a potent olive leaf powder sourced and made in New Zealand alongside Ovitage® — the world’s most complete collagen — in Everee #5.

 - Rahiman, S., et al. (2019).
 Oleuropein and oleic acid: A novel emerging dietary target for human chronic diseases.
 Indian Journal of Biochemistry & Biophysics, 56, 263–268.